hedyhli/deno-datefmt/README.md

 import datefmt from "https://deno.land/x/datefmt/mod.ts"
 ```

-- Similar to Golang's date(time) foramts, but delimiters around format
+- Similar to Golang's date(time) formats, but delimiters around format
   specifiers are required.
 This makes formatting less ambiguous.
-- n-th date formats are supported
+- n-th day formats are supported
 - Capitalization and full-uppercasing are both supported

 The default delimiters are `[]`.
 Delimiters can either be open + close, or a